 - Follow the naming guidelines: Your entity name must contain the words Limited Liability Company or the abbreviation L.L.C. or LLC.
-Restricted words require additional paperwork (e.g. Banc, Bank, Banque, etc) and/or licensed individuals (e.g. Doctor, Engineer, etc). to be part of the LLC.
+Restricted words (e.g. Bank, Attorney, University) require additional paperwork and may require a licensed individual, such as a doctor or lawyer, to be part of the LLC.
 Prohibited words are those that would confuse the name of your LLC with a federal or state agency (e.g. FBI, Secret Service, Treasury etc.)

 - Is the name available in Nevada?
 Make sure the name isn't already taken by doing a name search on the State of Nevada website.

 - Is the URL available?
 Check to see if the name of your LLC is available so that you can reserve your domain name.
 Even if you don't plan to make a website today, you may want to buy the domain name in order to prevent others from acquiring it.

 An email address is also something to consider when choosing a name.
 Get a professional email system (@yourcompany.com) with Google's G Suite, which also comes with business tools for word processing and spreadsheets, all with business-grade security - Try it for free